 Posing as a hangman, Mace Bishop arrives in town with the intention of freeing a gang of outlaws, including his brother, from the gallows.
 Mace urges his younger brother to give up crime. ...
 See full summary »

-In Shenandoah, Virginia, the widower farmer Charlie Anderson lives a peaceful life with his six sons - Jacob, James, Nathan, John, Henry and Boy, his daughter Jennie, and his daughter-in-law and James' wife Ann Anderson in his farm.
-Charlie does not let his sons to join the army to fight in the American Civil War that he considers that it is not their war.
-Meanwhile Jennie marries to her beloved Lieutenant Sam, but they do not have honeymoon since Sam has to go to the front.
-When Charlie's youngest son Boy is mistakenly taken prisoner by soldiers from the North.
-Charlie rides with his sons to rescue Boy, while James and Ann stays in the farm.
-But it is time of violence and war, and tragedy reaches the Anderson family.
+In Shenandoah, Virginia, widower farmer Charlie Anderson lives a peaceful life with his six sons - Jacob, James, Nathan, John, Henry and Boy, his daughter Jennie, and his daughter-in-law and James' wife Ann Anderson.
+Charlie does not let his sons join the army to fight in the Civil War that he does not consider their war.
+Jennie marries her beloved Lieutenant Sam, but they do not have a honeymoon since Sam has to return to the front.
+Charlie's youngest son Boy is mistakenly taken prisoner by soldiers from the North so Charlie rides with his sons to rescue Boy, while James and Ann stay on the farm.
+It is time of violence and war, and tragedy reaches the Anderson family.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil